jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_A Distant Mirror: The Calamitous 14th Century_, Barbara Tuchman
 _The Power of Silence: Against the Dictatorship of Noise_, Cardinal Robert Sarah
 _The Golden Rhinoceros: Histories of the African Middle Ages_, François-Xavier Fauvelle
 _Gardening with the Native Plants of Tennessee_, Margie Hunter